apmckinlay/natureapp/trees/labtea.md

 ---
 Labrador Tea is a low **evergreen** shrub with many erect branches and narrow leathery **leaves** turned under at the edges.
 The leaves have a pungent smell when crushed and a woolly mat of hair on the under surface.
 Labrador Tea can grow up to 3 ft tall but is often much shorter.

 Labrador Tea can be found in swamps, muskeg, and moist coniferous forests throughout Canada and in the northwestern and northeastern United States.
-It is a common feature of North America’s boreal forests.
+It is a common feature of North America's boreal forests.

 Clusters of small white **flowers** appear at the tips of branches from May to June.